-A Master’s Standing Orders are sets of guidelines that applies to all aspects of ship operation.
+A Master’s Standing Orders are a set of guidelines that apply to all aspects of ship operation.
 These are general instructions for all crew in the shipboard organization especially the officers to follow.

 Bridge Standing Orders

 This is the one we are tackling right now.
-A bridge standing orders is a summary of conduct of watchkeepers while on watch.
+A bridge standing order is a summary of the conduct of watchkeepers while on watch.

-From the company itself, Officers and lookouts including the Master shall follow what’s written here.
+This piece is from the company itself.
+Thus, Officers and lookouts including the Master shall follow what’s written here.

 Master’s Night Order Book

-While standing orders are written for general guidelines, the Captain prepares the Master’s Night Orders before he retires for the night.
+While standing orders are written for general guidelines, the Captain writes his night orders before he retires for the night.